evrelegh/CaseReserveSignal/README.md

 ## Headline findings

--   At the year-10 valuation, raw OCL is about **40% below** hidden future RBNS in aggregate, yet it ranks claims well: Spearman correlation with future RBNS is about **0.60**, versus about **0.16** for paid-to-date.
+- At the year-10 valuation, raw OCL **understates hidden future RBNS by about 40% in aggregate**, yet it ranks claims well: Spearman correlation with future RBNS is about **0.60**, versus about **0.16** for paid-to-date.
 -   In this deliberately under-reserved synthetic regime, **incurred Chain Ladder performs worst among the compared methods**, illustrating how an incurred triangle can inherit systematic